usnews/brightspot-cms/docs/documentation/annotations.md

 Similarly, the indicator will disappear when the field length exceeds the specified limit.

 ![Screenshot of text field shorter than suggested minimum](http://docs.brightspot.s3.amazonaws.com/cms_1.5.0_soft_validation_above_minimum.png)

+**@ToolUi.FieldSorted**

+Specifies whether the values in the target field should be sorted before being saved.

+**@ToolUi.InputProcessorPath**

+Specifies the path to the processor used to render and update the target field.

+**@ToolUi.InputSearcherPath**

+Specifies the path to the searcher used to find a value for the target field.